CuriousFreaks/Amazfit-GPX-Export/README.md

 # Amazfit-GPX-Export
 This will help you to get gpx file from sports activity of amazfit.
+It will create gpxdata folder which has all amazfit activity track gpx data.
+It can be uploaded to strava, gpsvisualier etc to draw track on map.

 How to use:
-1. place abe.jar, TarTool and ICSharpCode.SharpZipLib.dll in root folder
+1. place abe.jar, TarTool and ICSharpCode.SharpZipLib.dll in root folder from the folder /lib
 2. run it

-It will create gpxdata folder which has all gpx data.
-It can be uploaded to strava, gpsvisualier etc to draw root on map.